bunnybooboo/learning-path/rust/rust-essentials/notes.md

 Both [result](https://doc.rust-lang.org/std/result/) and [option](https://doc.rust-lang.org/std/option/index.html) are enums and also defined within the standard library.

-Result is the ouput you get from the code: when everything runs successfully, or if there is an error.
+Result is the ouput you get from the code when everything runs successfully, or if there is an error.
 Option is the output when you might have a result, or when you might optionally have none at all.

 ### Getting Input from the Console